NHL, players unveil inclusion coalition they hope will make hockey more diverse and welcoming - ExBulletin

 NHL, players unveil inclusion coalition they hope will make hockey more diverse and welcoming

-The NHL and NHLPA formed an inclusion committee on Tuesday, which is looking for minority men’s and women’s players with LGBTQ+ representation to help diversify hockey and make the sport more welcoming.
+The NHL and NHLPA are launching a new inclusion committee made up of current and former men’s and women’s players, with minority and LGBTQ+ representation, aimed at diversifying hockey and welcoming the sport.

-The NHL Player Inclusion Coalition is the last step in a process started in the summer of 2020, when the police killing of George Floyd sparked a global reckoning on race.
-It also comes on the heels of Pride night incidents around the league, when a handful of players refused to wear rainbow-colored jerseys for warm-ups, leading to the league to drop all plans for teams to wear each themed uniform.
+The NHL Player Inclusion Coalition revealed on Tuesday is the last step in a process started in the summer of 2020, when the police killing of George Floyd sparked a global reckoning on race and racism.
+It comes on the heels of Pride night incidents around the league, when a handful of players refused to wear rainbow-colored jerseys for warm-ups, leading officials decide against teams wearing themed uniforms next season.

-It’s no secret that this is a sport that sometimes struggles with diversity and inclusion. retired American star Meghan Duggan said at an event in Nashville, Tennessee.
-That’s why this group is here: to keep pushing, to keep making recommendations, to make sure players come forward and be public allies.

-Duggan, who is openly gay, is one of 20 members of the coalition chaired by former NHL players In PK Sub and Anson Carter, all of whom are black.
-Duggan, now the New Jersey Devils director of player developmentsaid she wants to help a sport that is sometimes slow to respond to social changes.
+The 20-member coalition is chaired by former NHL players In PK Sub and Anson Carter, all of whom are black, inclusive retired American female star Meghan Duggan, who is openly gay.
+Duggan, now the New Jersey Devils director of player developmentwants to be at the forefront of helping a sport that has traditionally been slow to respond to social changes in society.

 Ignorance is just not an excuse anymore, Duggan said.
 We have so many resources at our fingertips to understand: what is the terminology for the queer community?
 What is the abbreviation?
 What are different, politically correct ways of addressing certain groups?
 The education is there for people to understand, not necessarily exactly how to relate to someone from a marginalized community, but just how to be an ally.

 The coalition starts with $1 million to use for contributions to grassroots programs, education and other special projects.
-Duggan called the group, which also includes current women’s national players Sarah Nurse (Canada) and Abby Roque (USA), action-oriented and not just one that holds meetings to complain.
+Duggan called the group, which also includes current women’s players Sarah Nurse and Abby Roque, action-oriented and not just about a group holding rallies to complain about what’s wrong with diversity and inclusion in sports.

-That action means not only donating money to underserved communities, but also going out to them and showing why hockey is for them.
-It’s a job that could take a generation to pay off, so kids and families are the focus.
+That action means not only donating money to underserved communities, but also getting into it and showing why hockey is for them.
+It’s a job that can take a generation to perform, so kids and families are the focus.

 We need to make it a safe and nurturing environment so the parents understand it’s a safe place to put their kids, said former player Jamal Mayers, who is part of the group.
 If they don’t think it’s a safe, nurturing place you certainly won’t allow your child to go down that path so it’s important and the duty of the league as leaders of the sport to make sure they create an environment that safe and nurturing. , so that parents feel like, okay, there’s a chance.